landonkea/landonkea/README.md

 - I can hear someone say *"I have an idea"* from three zip codes away.
 - I won an argument with my inner monologue.
 It requested a rematch.
 - I can lose my phone while actively using it.
-- I solved a Rubik's Cube once — emotionally.
+- I solved a Rubik's Cube once, emotionally.
 - My ideas reproduce faster than rabbits on espresso.
 - Time management and I are currently *"working on things."*
 - I have a black belt in starting projects and a PhD in starting another one halfway through.
 - I once convinced autocorrect that it was wrong.
 - I once got distracted while explaining how easily I get distracted.
-- My *"quick five-minute project"* recently celebrated another birthday.
+- My *"quick five minute project"* recently celebrated another birthday.
 - I have an unreasonable amount of confidence in the phrase, *"I'll remember that later."*
 - If curiosity generated electricity, I'd accidentally power a small country.
 - I once challenged an echo to an argument.
 We both made excellent points.
 - I accidentally turned *"What if...?"* into a personality trait.
-- Chaos and I know each other on a first-name basis.
+- Chaos and I know each other on a first name basis.
 - I once spent six hours researching something completely unrelated because one interesting fact led to another.
 - I organized my desk so efficiently that I immediately lost everything.